eben92/MOJO/README.md

 See it live here https://mojodashboard.netlify.app/

+A simple dashboard built with HTML CSS JAVASCRIPT

 how to run the code on your local machine

-run npm install
+npm install

 in the terminal, run GULP
-this will help compile scss files into css after eding
+this will help compile scss files into css after editng

 now you can use the VSCODE liveserver extension to view it live on your local machine feel free to edit the code